 For the tiles, I went with a classic look with subway tiles and herringbone for the shower.
 For the floor, I chose a hexagon tile and dark grout.

 TIP: Price out the tiles you want at Home Depot or Lowe’s and ask a tile store to price match.
 The tiles tend to be better quality at a tile-specific store and it never hurts to ask!
 I priced out the tiles that I wanted at Home Depot and then went to the Tile Shop where they price matched and I saved close to $1,000!

 We still have a few tasks to complete in this bathroom, but like most of our other projects, we are 95% there. 🙂 We reused the mirror that was in the old guest bathroom and will build a custom frame around it.
 I am thinking we will distress wood and add a dark stain.
 This will make the bathroom a little less formal and add a rustic touch.

 The shower could not be more perfect!
-I am so happy that we created these built-in shelving units too.
+I am so happy that we created these built-in shelving units to maximize the bathroom organization, too.